HeIIow2/music-downloader/README.md

 > These Points will most likely  be in the changelogs.

 - [x] Update the Documentation of the new cli.
-- [ ] Migrate away from pandoc, to a more lightweight alternative, that can be installed over PiPY.
+- [ ] Migrate away from pandoc, to a more lightweight alternative, that can be installed over PiPY, this could be feezable https://pypi.org/project/Markups/
 - [ ] Update the Documentation of the internal structure. _(could be pushed back one release)_

 ---